Plants and trees and flowers page 2 of 2

 That would be some extraordinary monumental reliance on something like natural selection.
 Very much like imagining that legs and feet evolved and became good for walking.
 It seems more likely that the ability to walk comes before legs and feet and the eyebrows exist to protect the eyes.

-Surely eyebrows exist to do what they do , and legs and feet exist to do what they do , and eyes and ears exist to do what they do.
+Surely eyebrows exist to do what they do , and legs and feet exist to do what they do and eyes and ears exist to do what they do.
 No natural selection or natural deselection and no evolution of them at all.
 Our imaginary ideas about how they exist are only our imagination of thinking how they come to be and any idea that we have come up with so far is pure conjecture.
 And of course we can’t think outside of our thinking.
 We could wonder why we can’t think outside of our thinking and also make conjectures about that , but we know absolutely that the conjectures we come up with are restrained by what we are able to think about .
 Even thinking about our thinking about our thinking is restrained.
+In good times we might think our thinking is a wonderfully clear marvel that when given some facts can understand those facts and make sense of them.
+Searching for fossils is hardly needed though when the conjecture of evolution is already seen as fact.
+Any one plausible fossil linkage find is hailed as proof of it.

 What is astounding is that each animal is singular.
-Each animal is surviving on it’s own , sometimes nightmarishly having to live.
+Each animal is surviving on it’s own and sometimes nightmarishly having to live.
 Astounding too is how a single human can have to think about what they are.
 Why are we so singular and in this position.
 And what for.
-No idea. ( Will delete that miserable thought later)
+No idea. ( Will delete this miserable thought later)

 But even then , we get almost nowhere with our thoughts about it.
 We’d have to assume that in the seed is something that makes the plant or tree make more seeds when it turns into the whole plant or tree.
 So in the seed there is the something that makes sure the tree or plant that it turns into , makes new seeds.
 Is the seed acting alone though.
 We can’t look at a seed and see what’s in the seed that makes it turn into whatever.
 I suppose after that though , it would be why would a tree want to be a tree and so on.